theislab/cpa-reproducibility/README.md

 # CPA - Compositional Perturbation Autoencoder

-`CPA` is a collaborative research project from Facebook AI Research (FAIR) and a computatiobal biology group of Prof. Fabian Theis (https://github.com/theislab) from Helmholtz Zentrum München.
+`CPA` is a collaborative research project from Facebook AI Research (FAIR) and a computational biology group of Prof. Fabian Theis (https://github.com/theislab) from Helmholtz Zentrum München.

 # Reproducibility